stichtingsem/pilot-phase/Project Team/Meeting-12-March.md

    - Design of the Progress & Results API is still open and will be dicussed in separate sesions - Design will be finished before the 1st of April
      - Clifton will arrange meeting to finish designs
      - Progress & Results API will not be part of the PoC (only design)
+   - There is a recurring meeting planned on monday (11:00 - 15:00) where developers and engineers can align with each other

 ## 2. Notes 26 February
 - [Notes](https://github.com/stichtingsem/pilot-phase/blob/main/Project%20Team/Meeting-26-February.md)